Human-100/ftp-server/README.md

  	```
 	As i have already shown in My Configuration.

-12. Now use an FTP client with the server_ip, user_name and password and enjoy.
+12. Now use an FTP client with the server_ip, user_name and password you created and enjoy.

 ;)